About

 Final word

 Baseline magazine has published its list of "the 50 fastest-growing software companies".
-At the top was Click Commerce, a management company.
+At the top was Click Commerce, a supply chain management company.
 Entries of local interest are Top Image Systems at number 22, Red Hat at 33, Neoware at 35 and Websense at 45.

 Share